Outboard Engine vs. Sterndrive – Choosing the Right Boat Engine Package

 Learn how to choose the propulsion to match your lifestyle and usage.

-Before choosing an engine for your Sea Ray boat, think about how you will be using it and make sure that choice won’t limit the many activities you may want to do in the future.
-For many boaters, the first big decision is whether to get a sterndrive or outboard boat engine.
+Before choosing a boat engine for your Sea Ray boat, think about how you will be using it and make sure that choice won’t limit the many activities you may want to do in the future.
+For many boaters, the first big decision is whether to get a sterndrive or outboard engine.

 Reasons to choose sterndrive propulsion